xavier268/rgen/README.md

 1. **All(regex string, maxlen int) iter.Seq[string]** provides a synchroneous iterator, compliant with the new go 1.23 syntax.
    * This is the prefered method for synchroneous operation
    * AllExact is a variant that iterate on strings with exactly the provided length
+   * The resulting iterator can be deduplicated, to generate only unique strings if the pattern is ambiguous (see Dedup and Deduper).

 2. **Generator** provides detailled synchroneous generation model.
 * NewGenerator() creates a Generator